 Whitewashed walls and green holm oaks.
 Rivers, reservoirs and birds.
-Delicate Gothic monuments and Baroque towers.
-These are only some of the things you will see in the white villages area of Extremadura, in Spain's interior.
-Travelling along its trails is a good way to enjoy its unique natural environment and rural charm.
-Let’s get started!
+Delicate Gothic churches and Baroque towers.
+These are a few of the things you’ll find in and around the white villages of Extremadura, in inland Spain.
+Following the local hiking paths is a good way to enjoy the region’s unique nature and rural charm.
+Let’s get moving!

-Los Llanos de Olivenza region.
-The Sierra de Alor Mountains are in the interior of this region, where you can travel the route that starts at the village of San Jorge de Alor.
-Along the 10.5 kilometres of the route, you will see how the typical mountain vegetation, scrub and holm oaks intermingle with olive trees and other crops.
-Along the way you will also come across small, old huts built near the land where livestock raising takes place.
-The route is very easy, presenting little difficulty, and the scenery is worth seeing.
-We also recommend a stop in the town of Olivenza, located less than 7 kilometres from San Jorge de Alor, whose collection of historic buildings features some lovely churches.
+Llanos de Olivenza.
+This area includes the Sierra de Alor range, where you can take the route that starts in the village of San Jorge de Alor.
+On the 10.5 kilometre route, you can see typical mountain plants and hillside scrub, where holm oaks merge with olive groves and other crops.
+Along the path are chozos, old shepherds’ huts built near their grazing lands.
+The route is very straightforward and not at all difficult, and the scenery is worth the trip.
+We recommend also visiting the town of Olivenza, less than 7 kilometres from San Jorge de Alor, with notable heritage buildings, especially the pretty churches.

-These are some of the surprises that await you in the interior of Spain, in the peaceful natural setting where Extremadura's white villages are located.
+These are just a few of the surprises awaiting you in inland Spain, in the peaceful landscape of the white villages of Extremadura.

 Har denna information varit dig till nytta?